mortazavilab/swan_vis/README.md

 ```
 Where counts_cols is a list instead of just a string.

-### 3.c: (Alternative to 3.b) Adding transcript models to your SpliceGraph, then adding expression data
+### 3.c: (Alternative to 3.b) Adding transcript models to your SwanGraph, then adding expression data

-Also alternatively, you can add your abundance information to your SpliceGraph after you've already added the transcript models.
+Also alternatively, you can add your abundance information to your SwanGraph after you've already added the transcript models.
 This will be accomplished using similar arguments as in 3a and 3b, but split among two function: add_dataset and add_abundance.

 ```py
 # add the datasets first (3a)